priyanshugarg117/Data-Analysis-Projects/Discount Mart Supermarket Analysis/README.md

 that most customers buy 2 or more products per basket/order but would like this confirmed by the data.
 Grant also noted that Profit is 30% of the selling price.

+Here we analyzed Discount Mart data using Tableau as a business intelligence tool